coastwatch-training/CoastWatch-Tutorials/README.md

 * [calculate-seaice-extent](calculate-seaice-extent)
 View sea ice concentration (SIC) data on a map with the polar stereographic projection.
 Calculate and compare sea ice area/extent from multi-year SIC datasets
 * [convert-180+180-to-0-360-longitude](convert-180+180-to-0-360-longitude)
-Work with datasets with -180 to +180 longitude values in a region that crosses the antimeridian.
-Convert the coordinates from (-180, +180) to (0,360) degrees and visualize data on a map
+Work with datasets with -180&deg; to +180&deg; longitude values in a region that crosses the antimeridian.
+Convert the coordinates from (-180, +180) to (0, 360)  and visualize data on a map
 * [create-virtual-buoy-with-satellite-data](create-virtual-buoy-with-satellite-data)
+  Create a “virtual” buoy using satellite data, aligning closely with the spatial and temporal coverage of an existing buoy.
+Clean dataset by removing outliers, and aggregate (resample) to achieve a reduced temporal resolution.
+Construct a time series plot to visualize the data.
 * [define-marine-habitat](define-marine-habitat)
 * [extract-satellite-data-within-boundary](extract-satellite-data-within-boundary)
   Download a timeseries of SST satellite data from ERDDAP server, mask the data within an irregular geographical boundary using a shape file, and plot a seasonal cycle within the boundary